zdleaf/encloned/README.md

 The project was developed as part of an MSc Computer Science dissertation, the full PDF paper and implementation details can be found in this directory.

 The software consists of a daemon `encloned` and a control client used to interact with the daemon `enclone`.

+## Improved data security
+`encloned` uses the XChaCha20-Poly1305 Authenticated-Encryption streaming implementation from the libsodium library (secretstream).

+In order to avoid information leak about files and directory structure, files are stored on the cloud in a completely flat directory structure, with randomly generated filenames.
+This removes the possibility of any analysis or cryptanalysis of the filenames or directory structure.

+Further, a hash of the full file contents is stored to avoid rollback/replay attacks.
+Authenticated-Encryption alone is not sufficient for this purpose as an attacker with access to the cloud, would be able to rollback a file to a previous, authenticated, but out of date version.
+Authenticated-Encryption algorithms are unable to detect this kind of file tampering.

+The mapping between a filepath and the associated random string filename, other metadata and file content hashes are stored in an index/database.
+This is also encrypted and backed up to cloud storage, with a novel technique to generate a filename by deriving a subkey from the master encryption key, and using it in a Password-Based Key Derivation Function (Argon2).
+This ensures the index backup is indistinguishable from other encrypted files stored on the cloud.

 ## Generating encryption keys, and starting encloned
 To start, enter a directory where you want to store the index.db and master encryption keys.